AngMcL/sc2_canada_variants/01_subsample/readme.md

 ### Ins and Outs
 - Input: cleaned, partitioned alignments + corresponding metadata
 - No GISAID sequences or metadata included here.
-- Output: subsampled alignments and metadata
+- Output: subsampled alignments and metadata, summaries of case and sequence representation before and after subsampling

 ### Scripts:
 *00_MergePartitionsSplitCanada.Rmd*